 Bragg, however, was flush with victory.
 He was certain Rosecrans would limp back to Nashville during the night, and he sent an urgent telegram to Jefferson Davis trumpeting his success: “The enemy has yielded his strong position and is falling back.
 God has granted us a happy New Year.”
 So convinced was Bragg of his victory, he went to bed that night without making a single adjustment to his line of battle.
 As far as he was concerned, the Battle of Stone’s River was over.

 The next morning, Bragg, upon finding the enemy still in his front, ordered an artillery bombardment to see if it might provoke a response.
 He wanted to see just how committed Rosecrans was to holding his position.
 When the Federal artillery answered in kind and more so, he had his answer.
 After fretting about a course of action, he decided to try to place his own artillery on high ground east of the river in front of Breckinridge.
 This would allow him to pour a potentially devastating fire into the Union left flank, which might drive Rosecrans out of his positions.
-Bragg order a reconnaissance of the area and, when the scouts returned, they told him that the high ground he wanted for his artillery was already in possession of a Union division.
+Bragg ordered a reconnaissance of the area and, when the scouts returned, they told him that the high ground he wanted for his artillery was already in possession of a Union division.
 Bragg decided to order Breckinridge to take the ridge and called the Kentuckian to his headquarters.
 When he was told of his assignment, the former vice president protested in anger, telling Bragg that his men could not possibly take such a strong position.
 Exhibiting both his intransigence and his dislike for Breckinridge, Bragg told him that his Kentucky soldiers had suffered the least thus far and now it was their turn to prove their worthiness.

 Breckinridge again protested the order, telling Bragg that he had personally seen the Federal emplacements and they could not be taken by direct assault.
 Bragg angrily told him, “Sir, my information is different.
 I have given an order to attack the enemy and expect it to be obeyed!”
 With that, the discussion was over.

-When Breckinridge returned to his men and told them what had been ordered, General Roger Hanson, commander of the Orphan Brigade, exploded in anger, and proposed that he go to the headquarters and shoot General Bragg.
+When Breckinridge returned to his men and told them what had been ordered, General Roger Hanson, commander of the Orphan Brigade, exploded in anger and proposed that he go to the headquarters and shoot General Bragg.
 Breckinridge prevailed upon him not to do so, and, instead, to go prepare his command for the attack.

 At 3:00 p.m., as Breckinridge massed his men for the assault, Rosecrans observed the activity and sent reinforcements across the river.
 More importantly, he also moved additional artillery onto the west bank of the river, where they could cover the Union defenders.
 By the time Breckinridge began to move forward, Rosecrans had assembled 58 guns on the high ground facing east.

 An hour later, Breckinridge’s men started to advance across nearly 600 yards of open ground into the teeth of a Federal division and a mass of supporting artillery.
 Despite the heavy defensive fire, the Kentuckians never faltered, moving ever closer, and finally pouring over the Union lines.
-The blue-clad defenders fell back in disorder and, after 30 minutes of fierce fighting, Breckinridge’s men had accomplished an objective they believed was impossible.
-However, now, rather than stopping to dig in and hold, they foolishly pressed forward in pursuit of the fleeing Yankees.
+The blue-clad defenders fell back in disorder and, after 30 minutes of fierce fighting, Breckinridge’s men had accomplished an objective they believed was impossible, but rather than stopping to dig in and hold, they foolishly pressed forward in pursuit of the fleeing Yankees.
 It proved to be a fatal error.

 As soon as the retreating Union troops were out of the way, the 58 Federal guns west of the river opened fire on Breckinridge’s still advancing line.
-Blasting away at better than 100 rounds per minute, they simply slaughtered the Kentuckians.
+Blasting away at better than 100 rounds per minute all together, they simply slaughtered the Kentuckians.
 Within minutes, the entire flow of the battle had changed.
 As the Southerners turned to retreat back up the slope of the hill, Crittenden ordered infantry reserves forward, driving the Orphan Brigade back across the hill they had just taken and into the fields they had just crossed so bravely.
 Seeing the sad remnant of the Orphan Brigade returning, Breckinridge broke down, sobbing, “My poor Orphans!
 My poor Orphans!
 My poor Orphan Brigade!
 They have cut it to pieces.”